US added 428,000 jobs in April despite surging inflation

 The economy’s hiring gains have been strikingly consistent in the face of the worst inflation in four decades.
 Employers have added at least 400,000 jobs for 12 straight months.

-At the same time, the April job growth, along with steady wage gains, will help fuel consumer spending and likely keep the Federal Reserve on track to raise borrowing rates sharply to fight inflation.
-Early trading Friday in the financial markets reflected concern that the strength of the job market will keep wages and inflation high and lead to increasingly heavy borrowing costs for consumers and businesses.
+At the same time, the April job growth, along with steady wage gains, will fuel consumer spending and likely keep the Federal Reserve on track to raise borrowing rates sharply to fight inflation.
+The U.S. stock market slumped in morning trading Friday on concern that the strength of the job market will keep wages and inflation high and lead to increasingly heavy borrowing costs for consumers and businesses.
 Higher loan rates could, in turn, weigh down corporate profits.

 People are also reading…